Balancing your work and study life

 Your licence is the most important tool in your toolbox

 Most apprentices and trainees need a licence to do their job or to get to worksites and training.
 A crash or an infringement can cost your licence, jeopardise your employment or worse.
-The Roads and Maritime Services’ Geared website is full of useful information, including licensing information.
-Check out the GEARED site today.
+The Driving in NSW webpage is full of useful information, including licensing information.

 Tips to look after yourself